cbarkinozer/Spring/Documentation/ReflectionHateoasTransaction.md

 # Reflection

 A feature that provides the opportunity to examine and direct the runtime behavior of applications running in the JVM.
 It is used to obtain, control and manage information such as names and parameters of classes, methods, properties and annotations.
+You can call a class without creating an instance of that class with reflection.
+And by using that call you can, create an instance, call methods, find superclasses and implemented interfaces, and access modifiers.
 For the use of Reflection, it will be useful to know the Class, Method, Field, Annotation classes and methods in the java.lang package.
 The Class class has methods such as getName, getSimpleName, getModifiers, getPackage, getSuperclass, getInterfaces, getConstructors, getMethods, getFields, getAnnotations to get information about the class.
 When it is desired to run a method with a reflection structure, the invoke() method in the Method class can be used.